nzkfc/nzkfc_drone/README.md

 - **Unique Serial Numbers** — Each drone is assigned a unique serial `DRN-XXXXXX` on first use, stored in item metadata.
 Visible in your inventory.
 - **Collision Detection** — FPV control includes raycast-based collision detection to prevent flying through walls and terrain.
 - **Native GTA Audio** — Uses GTA's built-in `DLC_BTL_Drone_Sounds` audio bank.
 No external sound files required.
-- **Fully Configurable** — All behaviour, offsets, speeds, battery drain, healing, guard settings and more are in a single `config.lua`.
+- **Fully Configurable** — All behaviour, offsets, speeds, battery drain, healing settings and more are in a single `config.lua`.

 ---